-In brief: A new technique that tricks the immune system could make tissue transplantation safer and more accessible.
+A new technique that tricks the immune system could make tissue transplantation safer and more accessible.

 The immune response is driven by a process known as antigen presentation.
 Specialized white blood cells called antigen-presenting cells (APCs) absorb and display foreign markers (called antigens) on their surfaces.
 T cells interact with the APCs to identify the displayed antigens as non-self.
 The T cells then become activated, turning into inflammatory cytotoxic (cell-killing) T cells or helper T cells, and start attacking and destroying anything that has those foreign markers.
 Although this process is important to protect from illness, an uncontrolled inflammatory immune response could harm or even kill the host.
 The immune system has another T cell type - T regulatory cells (Tregs) - that limits the magnitude and the duration of the immune response by suppressing the production of helper and cytotoxic T cells.

 Conventional organ and tissue transplantation therapy uses anti-rejection drugs that decrease the inflammatory response by inhibiting the expansion of the proinflammatory T cells.
 Although these drugs are necessary to avoid transplant rejection, they have many harmful side effects.
 In an attempt to prevent these adverse effects, clinical and basic researchers have recently shifted their focus towards enhancing T regulatory cell activity.
 However, this approach is complex and time consuming, so a simpler approach would be very useful.